Enchiladas del Suelo (Zacatecas Ground Enchiladas)

 History & Origin

 Enchiladas del suelo are a culinary treasure of Zacatecas state, on Mexico's arid central plateau.
 Their evocative name - "from the ground" - refers to the traditional way they were prepared: directly on the ground, on a clay griddle over wood embers in the courtyards of ranch houses and mining haciendas that characterised Zacatecas during the colonial era.
 It was the food of farmworkers, miners and cattle-farming families in a region where life was hard and ingredients, though scarce, were used to the fullest.
-The flavour profile of these enchiladas is characteristically northern Mexican: ancho and guajillo chiles, whose natural drying made them constantly available in the dry highland climate.
-The resulting sauce is less complex than southern moles but has a directness and depth of flavour that makes it extraordinarily comforting.
+The flavor profile of these enchiladas is characteristically northern Mexican: ancho and guajillo chiles, whose natural drying made them constantly available in the dry highland climate.
+The resulting sauce is less complex than southern moles but has a directness and depth of flavor that makes it extraordinarily comforting.
 Crumbled fresh cheese, sour cream and raw onion provide freshness and textural contrast.
 What makes Zacatecas enchiladas del suelo special compared to other Mexican enchiladas is the preparation process: tortillas are first dipped in the hot chile sauce, then placed on the lightly oiled griddle to be slightly fried, acquiring a semi-fried texture with slightly crispy edges.
 This apparently simple process requires skill to ensure the tortilla does not break but is well impregnated.
 Today enchiladas del suelo are the most representative dish of Zacatecas cuisine, present at the city's food festivals, municipal fairs and restaurants promoting highland Mexican cooking.

 Estimated cost